 Mr. Joshua Nkomo, leader of one faction of Rhodesia's African National Council (ANC), held an?

-Mr. Joshua Nkomo, leader of one faction of Rhodesia's African National Council (ANC), held an hour of private talks with Kenya's President Jomo Kenyatta in the northern State House in Nakuru, 100 miles (160 kilometres) north of the Kenyan capital, Nairobi, on Friday (19 December).
+Background: Mr. Joshua Nkomo, leader of one faction of Rhodesia's African National Council (ANC), held an hour of private talks with Kenya's President Jomo Kenyatta in the northern State House in Nakuru, 100 miles (160 kilometres) north of the Kenyan capital, Nairobi, on Friday (19 December).